Scripture Alone – Why the Bible Is Our Final Authority | She's a Theologian: Learning to Know God as Christian Women

 ![]() |

 What does it mean for us, as Christian women, to believe in Sola Scriptura?
-It means that in all things that concern life, godliness, and worship, we do not look first to voices around us or feelings within us.
+It means that in all things that concern godliness and worship, we do not look to voices around us or feelings within us.
 We look to the Word of God.
-When we say Scripture alone, we are not rejecting the value of wise counsel, historic creeds, or trusted teaching.
-We are saying that only the Bible is without error, fully sufficient, and finally authoritative for what we believe and how we live.
+When we say Scripture alone, we are saying that only the Bible is without error, fully sufficient, and finally authoritative for what we believe and how we live.
+All other good materials are just supplementary.

-This is not something we confess because it sounds reverent.
-It is something we confess because Scripture itself claims it.
+This is something we confess because Scripture itself claims it.
 “All Scripture is given by inspiration of God” and is “profitable for doctrine, for reproof, for correction, for instruction in righteousness” so that the person of God may be “complete, thoroughly equipped for every good work” (2 Tim 3:16–17).
 That includes us.
-Whether we are discipling a child, making decisions about work, or sorting through difficult relationships, God’s Word equips us for every good work.
+Whether we are making decisions about work and family or sorting through difficult relationships, God’s Word equips us for every good work.

-The Bible is not partial.
-It does not speak only to men, leaders, or scholars.
+The Bible is not partial, nor does it speak only to men or scholars.
 Its truth is for all God’s people.
-It is sufficient to teach us how to walk as women who fear the Lord (2 Pet 1:3), clear enough that even the simple may understand it (Ps 119:130), and strong enough to anchor us when opinions and emotions rise louder than truth.
+It is sufficient to teach us how to walk as women who fear the Lord (2 Pet 1:3), clear enough that even the simple may understand it (Ps 119:130), and strong enough to anchor us when opinions and emotions rise higher than truth.
 And though it was written long ago, it is not outdated.
 It is living, active, and enduring forever (Heb 4:12; Isa 40:8).

 Yet the temptation to look elsewhere is also a reality.
-As women, we may be drawn to voices that are persuasive, compassionate, or relatable.
+As women, we may be drawn to opinions that are persuasive or charming.
 We may feel more helped by a personal story than a passage of Scripture.
-But Scripture does not exist to compete with personality.
-It exists to correct our natural inclinations and guide us into what is true.
+But Scripture exists to correct our natural inclinations and guide us into what is true.
 Paul warned of a time when people would grow tired of sound teaching and gather teachers who say what they already want to hear (2 Tim 4:3–4).
-That temptation is not only out there.
-It may even be living quietly in us.
+That temptation is not only out there, it may even be living in us.

-When we base our beliefs on what feels right, rather than what is written, we risk confusing sincerity with truth.
+When we base our beliefs on what feels right, rather than what is written, we are prone to confuse sincerity with truth.
 It is possible to be very sincere and very wrong.
-That is why Sola Scriptura matters.
+That is why Sola Scriptura is important.
 It draws us back to the source.
-The Word does not flatter us.
-It sanctifies us (Jn 17:17).
-It does not merely affirm.
-It transforms.
-And as women who are constantly being shaped by stories, media, and expectations, we need this kind of firm foundation.
+The Word sanctifies us (Jn 17:17).
+It does not flatter us.
+And it does not merely affirm, it also transforms.
+And as women who are constantly being bombarded by media and expectations from the world, we need this firm foundation.

 This is also why we cannot hand over the work of studying the Word to others.
-As women, we may feel content to follow what our pastors, husbands, or teachers say—and yes, we are to learn with humility and gratitude—but we are also called to know the Word for ourselves.
+As women, we may feel content to follow what our pastors, husbands, or teachers say, and yes, we are to learn in humility and with gratitude, but we are also called to know the Word for ourselves.
 The Bereans searched the Scriptures daily, testing what they heard (Acts 17:11).
 And Paul told Timothy that the Scriptures were able to make him wise for salvation, even from childhood (2 Tim 3:15).
 That invitation is open to us.
-We are not outside the circle of serious study.
 We are called into it.

-When we read the Bible with dependence, asking the Lord for wisdom (Jas 1:5), we are not proving our capability.
-We are walking in obedience.
-And when we refuse to believe something unless it can be shown in the Word, we are not being stubborn.
-We are being faithful.
-Sola Scriptura is not a harsh doctrine.
-It is a protective one.
-It guards us from deception and draws us to Christ, who is the living Word at the center of it all.
+When we read the Bible independently of others, asking the Lord for wisdom (Jas 1:5), we are walking in obedience.
+And when we refuse to believe something unless it can be shown in the Word, we are being faithful.

-The world will continue to present us with new voices, modern ideas, and spiritualized content.
+The world will continue to present us with modern ideas and spiritualized content.
 But none of these can feed the soul like Scripture.
 That is why we return to it.
-Because we seek clarity, because we love the God who speaks.
+Because we want truth, because we love the God who speaks.

 Common Questions Women May Ask